Written by Caroline Garner

 Nehemiah knew his power was in prayer.
 He guarded the promises God gave him.
 He nurtured and fed the vision God gave him out of his burden.

 Think about what you are passionate about and how God is burdening your heart in a way that needs you and your passion to take action.
 Our burden at The Way 2 Serve is for the community, sharing the love of Christ in practical ways, building relationships, and serving together as one.
 My Jerusalem has been built out of that burden and the vision God has given us.
-Be in prayer over the leaders, the volunteers, the homeowners, and the relationships as we move towards March 3rd.
+Be in prayer over the leaders, the volunteers, the homeowners, and the relationships as we Serve Together.
 Your prayers are powerful and part of the mission.
 Let’s REBUILD!

 Today be in prayer over our site leaders and coordinators.